eempc/CS253GroupProject/readme.md

 After you've installed Git onto your computer, start up a bash terminal in the folder where you will work on.

-## Git quick guide

-After you've installed Git onto your computer, start up a bash terminal in the folder where you will work on.

 1. Click the "master" dropdown tab at the top left of the repository of this page
 2. Type in a name for the branch, e.g. "my-feature-branch"
 3. Click the create branch button